eXascaleInfolab/bench-vldb20/README.md

     $ mono TestingFramework.exe -algx svdimp 4 -d drift10 -scen ts_nbr
 ```

 - If you want to run some algorithms with default parameters, and some with customized ones, you can use `-alg` and `-algx` together.
-For example, you can run stmvl algorithm with default parameter and cdrec algorithm with a reduction value of 4 on the airq dataset and by varying the sequence length as follows:
+For example, you can run stmvl algorithm with default parameter and cdrec algorithm with a reduction value of 4 on the airq dataset by varying the sequence length as follows:

 ```bash
     $ mono TestingFramework.exe -alg stmvl -algx cdrec 4 -d airq -scen ts_nbr
 ```

-**Remark**: The command `-algx` cannot be executed in group and thus must preceed the name of each algorithm.
+**Remark**: The command `-algx` cannot be executed in a group and thus must precede the name of each algorithm.

 ___